 Uses: Commonly used in general machinery lubrication and cold environments.
 It is also frequently applied to pulp and paper processing equipment, piston rings, food conveyor belts, axles, transmissions, etc.

 Things to Consider When Choosing Grease

 a) Base Oil

-Greases are manufactured from a variety of base oils, which have an influence on the grease’s performance and properties.
-The most common types of base oil used in greases include animal fats, petroleum-based oils, vegetable oils, and synthetic polyalphaolefin (PAO) oils.
+Greases are manufactured from various base oils, influencing the grease’s performance and properties.
+The most common base oil used in lubricants includes animal fats, petroleum-based oils, vegetable oils, and synthetic polyalphaolefin (PAO) oils.

-Different additives are added to greases depending on the specific needs of the application.
-These include extreme pressure (EP) agents, antioxidants, anti-corrosives, resistance to water and chemicals, dispersants, pour point depressing agents, thickeners which provide increased consistency at low temperatures.
+Different additives are added to greases depending on the application’s specific needs.
+These include extreme pressure (EP) agents, antioxidants, anti-corrosives, resistance to water and chemicals, dispersants, pour point depressing agents, and thickeners which provide increased consistency at low temperatures.

-The type of thickener used can have a huge impact on the performance of grease.
+The type of thickener used can have a significant impact on the performance of the grease.
 Some common thickeners include calcium sulfonate, fatty acid salts, polyurea clays, and metallic soaps.

 The consistency of the grease is determined by its NLGI grade.
 NLGI grades range from 000 (low consistency) to 6 (high consistency).
 NLGI grade 0 grease is described as very soft, NLGI 1 grease is soft, NLGI 2 grease is considered normal, NLGI 3 grease is firm, while NLGI 6 grease is defined as very hard.